ktaylor63/southeast/site/content/wildlife/plants/white-haired-goldenrod.md

 Download the [Recovery Plan](http://ecos.fws.gov/docs/recovery_plan/930928.pdf) (PDF)

-## Keeping Populations Healthy
+## Keeping populations healthy

 The Service has developed a draft post-delisting monitoring plan for the white-haired goldenrod that will guide us in monitoring the plant for five years after it is delisted.
 That plan summarizes the species’ status at the time of delisting, defines thresholds or triggers for potential monitoring outcomes and conclusions, lays out frequency and duration of monitoring, articulates monitoring methods including sampling considerations, outlines compilation and reporting procedures and responsibilities, and proposes a post-delisting monitoring implementation schedule including timing and responsible parties.
 The draft plan is available for public review along with the proposed delisting rule.

-## Agency Experts on This Species

-Want to learn more from our biologists?
+## Subject matter experts

 Contact our Kentucky Ecological Services Field Office:
 (502) 695-0468 or visit [fws.gov/frankfort](www.fws.gov/frankfort/).

-## Other Organizations Contributing to Conservation
+## Other organizations contributing to conservation

 - [Daniel Boone National Forest](http://www.fs.usda.gov/main/dbnf/home)
 - [Kentucky State Nature Preserves Commission](http://naturepreserves.ky.gov/Pages/default.aspx)

-## Federal Register Documents
+## Federal Register notices

 The following Federal Register documents were automatically gathered by searching the [Federal Register Official API](https://www.federalregister.gov/blog/learn/developers) with this species' scientific name **ordered by relevance**.
 You can conduct your own search on the [Federal Register website](https://www.federalregister.gov/articles/search).